Joseph D. Tucker: Research

-Tucker helped to define the substantial burden of syphilis in China.
+Tucker’s research contributed to the characterization of the burden of syphilis in China.
 His research helped to demonstrate that syphilis was common among many groups, including pregnant women.
 This research study has been widely cited and resulted in several subsequent investigations of syphilis in China.
 A University of College London research team noted that his New England Journal of Medicine article directly informed China's national syphilis screening program.

 Tucker's research group examines how crowdsourcing approaches such as open contests and hackathons can be used for medical and public health purposes.
 Tucker has led several randomized controlled trials showing that crowdsourcing can enhance HIV test uptake.
 As part of this research, he adapted the hackathon methodology to design health interventions, called a designathon.
-This crowdsourcing research has led to similar crowdsourcing projects in Nigeria (4YouthByYouth), the United States, Vietnam, and globally.
+This line of research has led to similar projects in Nigeria, the United States, Vietnam, and other countries.
 In addition, Tucker has used crowdsourcing methods to develop pay-it-forward approaches for health.
 Pay-it-forward has an individual receive a free gift and then decided whether they would like to support other people to receive the same gift.
 The research team led by Tucker showed that pay-it-forward could be used to increase gonorrhea and chlamydia testing among sexual minorities.

 During the COVID-19 pandemic, Tucker helped to organize a crowdsourcing open call to inform the fall semester at UNC Chapel Hill called the Carolina Collective.
 This project brought together students, faculty and staff to identify community-based solutions related to COVID-19.